Chicken Quinoa Soup with Lemon and Turmeric

 Please let me know if you try this recipe by leaving a comment or rating below!
 I love hearing from you.
 And if you haven’t already I’d love it if you signed up for my weekly email newsletter.
 I send one out every Saturday morning, so you never miss a healthy recipe!

-Lemon Turmeric Chicken QUinoa Soup with Mustard Greens and fresh dill.
-It is a super flavorful and healthy soup for cold season with natural anti-inflamatory benefits.
+Chicken Quinoa Soup with Lemon and Turmeric is loaded with fresh veggies, Mustard Greens and fresh dill.
+It is a super flavorful and healthy one-pot soup for the cold season with natural anti-inflamatory benefits.

 - 2 tablespoons extra-virgin olive oil